Nodragem/Catch-the-Crown/divers/GameDesign - SaveTheCrown.md

 - [ ] **[A]** Animations:

-  - [x] Lances could have another appearance when fully loaded
+  - [xx] Lances could have another appearance when fully loaded

-  - [x] Fireball explosion
+  - [xx] Fireball explosion

-  - [x] Picking up / Projecting character:
+  - [xx] Picking up / Projecting character:

     1. [x] the lifted prabbit should be panicked
     2. [x] the lifting prabbit should have his arm up?